platformsh/platformsh-docs/sites/friday/src/get-started/here/create-project.md

 ```bash
 upsun project:set-remote {{< variable "PROJECT_ID" >}}
 ```

+For the "Local" path, push your code to Upsun with the command `upsun push`.

 Whichever path you've taken ("Local" or "Remote" above), the following error is usually triggered: